-At 30th June, 2021, it is estimated that an increase/decrease of 10% (2020: 10%) in foreign exchange rate of GBP against HKD, with all other variables held constant, would decrease/increase the group's loss after taxation and increase/decrease the group's retained profits by approximately \$6.0 million (2020: increase/decrease the group's profit after taxation and retained profits by approximately \$25.5 million).
+At 30th June, 2022, it is estimated that an increase/decrease of 10% (2021: 10%) in foreign exchange rate of GBP against HKD, with all other variables held constant, would increase/decrease the group's profit after taxation and the group's retained profits by approximately \$1.0 million (2021: decrease/increase the group's loss after taxation and increase/decrease the group's retained profits by approximately \$6.0 million).

-The sensitivity analysis above indicates the instantaneous change in the group's loss/profit after taxation and retained profits that would arise if foreign exchange rates to which the group has significant exposure at the end of the reporting period had changed at that date, assuming all other risk variables remained constant.
+The sensitivity analysis above indicates the instantaneous change in the group's profit/loss after taxation and retained profits that would arise if foreign exchange rates to which the group has significant exposure at the end of the reporting period had changed at that date, assuming all other risk variables remained constant.
 In this respect, it is assumed that the pegged rate between the HKD and the USD would be materially unaffected by any changes in movement in value of the USD against other currencies.

-Results of the analysis as above represent an aggregation of the instantaneous effects on each of the group entities' loss/profit after taxation and retained profits measured in the respective functional currencies, translated into HKD at the exchange rate ruling at the end of the reporting period for presentation purposes.
+Results of the analysis as above represent an aggregation of the instantaneous effects on each of the group entities' profit/loss after taxation and retained profits measured in the respective functional currencies, translated into HKD at the exchange rate ruling at the end of the reporting period for presentation purposes.

 The sensitivity analysis assumes that the change in foreign exchange rates had been applied to the group's exposure to currency risk for financial instruments in existence at the end of the reporting period.
 The analysis excludes differences that would result from the translation of the financial statements of foreign operations into the group's presentation currency.
-The analysis is performed on the same basis for 2020.
+The analysis is performed on the same basis for 2021.